rethinkpriorities/bookdown-template/README.md

 # Rethink Priorities `bookdown` Template

+*Update 29 Mar 2022: We are leaning towards switching to [quarto](https://quarto.org/) as it can do most of what our template does, and more, and will be maintained by RStudio.*

 The Rethink Priorities `bookdown` template is, as the name indicates, a template for creating `bookdown` books used by the survey team at Rethink Priorities.
 The main goal of this template is to serve as a skeleton project that can be copied and used in other projects.
 Additionally, it contains some chapters that serve as tutorials for different features of this `bookdown` format.

 ## Installation